It is an inflammation or irritation of the bursa, usually accompanied by an accumulation of fluid with proteins and blood particles.

 Magnetic resonance or ultrasound is also used if it can not be diagnosed only with a physical examination.

-When the patient presents with shoulder bursitis, he or she can be ordered an analysis of the inflamed bag or blood analysis to identify the pain in the joint as well as to know the cause of the inflammation.
+When the patient presents with shoulder bursitis, they can be ordered an analysis of the inflamed bag or blood analysis to identify the pain in the joint and know the cause of the inflammation.

 Treatment of shoulder bursitis